 You should keep your dressing dry and in place until after your follow-up appointment with your surgeon, unless your surgeon has directed you otherwise.
 If you note any redness, swelling or drainage from your wound, please call your surgeon.
-You may be able to shower until you return for your follow-up appointment.
+You may be able to shower or take a bath until you return for your follow-up appointment.
 The incision has not healed yet and getting the incision wet puts you at risk for infection.
+After the doctor allows you to, you can take a shower and let the water run over the wound.
+Pat the wound dry after you finish showering.
 Do not go into a tub, swimming pool or jacuzzi to soak the wound for at least a month.